-3. Determinants
+3. Determinants:

 The determinant of a matrix is a single number associated with the matrix which tells us certain properties of that matrix.
 It is the single most important number associated with a matrix.
-It can be denoted either by putting det in front of the matrix or by putting the matrix values (not the brackets) inside vertical bars like absolute values.
+It can be denoted either by putting det in front of the matrix or by putting the matrix values inside vertical bars like absolute values.

-It can be defined recursively but we'll only need it for 2×2 and 3×3 so here are the rules:
+It can be defined recursively but we'll only need it for $2 \times 2$ and $3 \times 3$ so here are the rules: